Managing Successful Programmes (MSP) Dictionary of Terms

 A temporary organization that is created for the purpose of delivering one or more business outputs according to a specified Business Case

-Statement that describes the purpose, cost, time and performance requirements/constraints for a project.
+Statement that describes the purpose, cost, time and performance requirements

 The group of projects that will deliver the outputs required by the programme.